mousecpn/L2A-OT/README.md

 # Learning to Generate Novel Domains for Domain Generalization

-This is an unofficial PyTorch implementation of Learning to Generate Novel Domains for Domain Generalization.
+This is an unofficial PyTorch implementation of Learning to Generate Novel Domains for Domain Generalization (ECCV2020).

 [[arxiv]](https://arxiv.org/abs/2007.03304)